 Bluefield College's ACE (Academic Center for Excellence) is located on the lowest level of Rish Hall.
-Mrs. Brenda Workman, Director of Student Success, Lelia Fry, Director of First Year Experience, and Wayne Pelts, Assistant Director of the ACE are available to assist with student needs.
+Mrs. Brenda Workman, Director of Academic Support and the ACE, and Wayne Pelts, Assistant Director of the ACE, are available to assist with student needs.
 They connect students with tutors who can guide student learning and offer a variety of academic support services.
 Students may contact Brenda Workman at bworkman@bluefield.edu or by phone at 276-326-4220.
 The ACE quick-link on MyBC has a variety of study resources and information for all students.